sc-forks/solidity-coverage/docs/upgrade.md

 #### Do you have a 'coverage' network in truffle-config.js?

-+ If you're not doing anything unusual there (like assigning a `from` or `network_id` which is only used for coverage) **you can safely delete it**.
++ If you copy-pasted it from the <= 0.6.x docs, **you can safely delete it**.

-+ You should be able to `truffle run coverage --network <network-name>` and use the same config you use for your regular tests.
++ You should be able to `truffle run coverage --network <network-name>` and use the same config you run your regular tests with.

-+ You can also run without specifying a network and you'll be given default settings which look like
++ You can also omit the network flag and you'll be given default settings which look like this:
-  this:
   ```javascript
   'soliditycoverage': {
     port: 8555,